Freud's psychoanalytic theories: Totem and Taboo

 Freud desired to understand religion and spirituality and dealt with the nature of religious beliefs in many of his books and essays.
 He regarded God as an illusion, based on the infantile need for a powerful father figure.
 Freud believed that religion was an expression of underlying psychological neuroses and distress.
-In some of his writing, he suggested that religion is an attempt to control the Oedipal complex, as he goes on to discuss in his book Totem and Taboo.
+In his book Totem and Taboo (1913), he suggested that religion is an attempt to control the Oedipal complex.

-In 1913, Freud published the book, Totem and Taboo.
-This book was an attempt to reconstruct the birth and the process of development of religion as a social institution.
-He wanted to demonstrate how the study of psychoanalysis is important in the understanding of the growth of civilization.
-This book is about how the Oedipus complex, which is when an infant develops an attachment for the mother early on in life, and the incest taboo came into being and why they are present in all human societies.
+Totem and Taboo attempts to reconstruct the birth and the process of development of religion as a social institution.
+Freud tried to demonstrate how psychoanalysis is important in the understanding of the growth of civilization.
+He purports to show how the Oedipus complex and the incest taboo came into being and why they are present in all human societies.
 The incest taboo rises because of a desire for incest.
 The purpose of the totemic animal is not for group unity, but to reinforce the incest taboo.
 The totemic animal is not a symbol of God but a symbol of the father and it is an important part of religious development.
 Totemism originates from the memory of an event in pre-history where the male group members eat the father figure due to a desire for the females.
 The guilt they feel for their actions and for the loss of a father figure leads them to prohibit incest in a new way.
 Totemism is a means of preventing incest and as a ritual reminder of the murder of the father.
 This shows that sexual desire, since there are many social prohibitions on sexual relations, is channeled through certain ritual actions and all societies adapt these rituals so that sexuality develops in approved ways.
 This reveals unconscious desires and their repression.
 Freud believes that civilization makes people unhappy because it contradicts the desire for progress, freedom, happiness, and wealth.
 Civilization requires the repression of drives and instincts such as sexual, aggression, and the death instinct in order that civilization can work.

 According to Freud, religion originated in prehistoric collective experiences that became repressed and ritualized as totems and taboos.
-He stated that most, if not all religions, can be traced back to early human sacrifice including Christianity in which Christ on the cross is a symbolic representation of killing the father and eating the father figure is shown with ‘the body of Christ’, also known as Communion.
+He stated that most, if not all religions, can be traced back to early human sacrifice.
+In Christianity, Christ on the cross is a symbolic representation of killing the father.
+Eating the father figure is shown with the body of Christ, also known as Communion.
 In this work, Freud attributed the origin of religion to emotions such as hatred, fear, and jealousy.
 These emotions are directed towards the father figure in the clan from the sons who are denied sexual desires towards the females.
 Freud attributed totem religions to be a result of extreme emotion, rash action, and the result of guilt.